-You are a transfer student if you have completed coursework during a regular session at a college or university after high school.
-(The summer session immediately following high school graduation does not count.)
-While UC gives California community college students first priority over other transfer applicants, we also accept those from four-year institutions.
+- You are a transfer student if you have completed coursework during a regular session at a college or university after high school (the summer session immediately following high school graduation does not count).

-- Minimum GPA of 3.0 in all transferable college-level coursework for most majors
+- Overall minimum GPA of 3.0 in all transferable college-level coursework

 Learn about transfer admissions information by college.